-The following essay topic analysis examines the University of Toronto’s Rotman School of Management MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the University of Toronto’s Rotman School of Management MBA admissions essays for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each prompt.

-With 1,000 words, it’s likely that you will be able to talk about two to three images/experiences rather easily.
-While it would be ideal to touch on each of the six qualities Rotman capitalizes, it’s entirely understandable that some would be more prevalent than others.
+Though the pictures are optional, they would likely help anchor a lengthy 1,000-word essay, so you should strongly consider taking advantage of the opportunity.
+While it would be ideal to touch on each of the values Rotman capitalizes (Passion / Grit / Resilience / Innovation / Drive / Ambition), it’s entirely understandable that some would be more prevalent than others.
 There are a few ways to begin tackling this lengthy essay.
 One would be list your greatest accomplishments, and then connect back to one or two (or more) of the highlighted values.
 Alternatively, you may reflect on each value and find an accomplishment that way.
-No matter your starting point, there are some key factors you will want to include.

-Innovation requires tangible improvement.
-So, when tackling this, you may consider using the STAR technique to structure their story:
+When tackling this, you may consider using the STAR technique to structure your story:

 - Situation – Set the stage or identify the situation and opportunity for improvement.